-As well as my perfectly chilled glass of prosecco, I went for the ‘Thirst Quenching’ tea, which is a blend of strong green tea bursting with hints of pineapple.
+As well as my perfectly chilled glass of prosecco, I went for the ‘Thirst Quenching” tea, which is a blend of strong green tea bursting with hints of pineapple.
 The creativity behind this menu is clear and appeals to vegans and non-vegans alike.
 If you’re not completely stuffed from the array of sandwiches on the first tier, which includes homemade ‘cheese’ and pickle and golden beetroot with aged balsamic in rosemary Russian rye bread, continue on with the second tier which holds an ‘avocado shot’ made with creamy avo and almond, chestnut and mushroom ‘sausage’ rolls, and Bajis packed with flavours I’d never tasted before.
 All this is to be enjoyed with the homemade piccalilli, and a minty-coconutty dip.
 The sweet selection includes scones with clotted ‘cream’ and jam, mini lemon ‘meringue’ pies which I found largely lighter and fluffier than the desert’s non-vegan counterpart, and about three other delightful treats.
 To top it all off, the view from the OXO Tower Restaurant, along with the ultra-friendly staff, make this afternoon tea experience a memorable one.
-I might not be turning fully vegan just yet, but if I could have this vegan afternoon tea every day, it certainly would make the change a whole lot easier (and yummier!).
-The OXO Tower Restaurant’s Vegan Tea is available until January 31st and is priced at £45 pp (including a glass of prosecco).
-Book your table by calling 020 7803 3888, emailing [email protected] or booking online at Reviewed by Kerri Stolerman.
+I might not be turning fully vegan just yet, but if I could have this vegan afternoon tea every day, it certainly would make the change a whole lot easier (and yummier!). £45pp (including a glass of prosecco).
+Reviewed by Kerri Stolerman.

-After their ‘Tale as Old as Time’ themed tea sold out completely in 2018, CO at The Kensington is launching their new tea, ‘London Landmarks’, with places available to book from January 3rd.
-The tea takes inspiration from historic and iconic London landmarks such as a telephone box, Big Ben, The Gherkin and The Shard, with treats including a rhubarb mousse, lemon curd tart, bridge rolls and more. £42 per person or £54.50 with a glass of Champagne – find out more and book via
+After their “Tale as Old as Time” themed tea sold out completely in 2018, CO at The Kensington is launching their new tea, ‘London Landmarks’, with places available to book from January 3rd.
+The tea takes inspiration from historic and iconic London landmarks such as a telephone box, Big Ben, The Gherkin and The Shard, with treats including a rhubarb mousse, lemon curd tart, bridge rolls and more. £42pp or £54.50 with a glass of Champagne.

 World-renowned for its iconic High Tea, is constantly updating its menu to ensure its guests enjoy the very best of the season.
-Served in the magnificent Thomas Foyer and accompanied by live piano music, The Savoy’s afternoon tea is a London classic with its seasonal cakes and pastries created by executive pastry chef Ludwig Hely.
-They recently launched an vegan afternoon tea menu, featuring freshly cut vegan sandwiches filled with plant-based fillings on a medley of white, brown, spinach and olive bread including pepperonata with hummus, truffle and mustard cress, and roasted courgettes with babaganoush.
-These can be enjoyed alongside a selection of homemade plain and raisin scones paired with vegan cream and various jams, seasonal pastries and cakes.
-From £65 per person, daily.
+Served in the magnificent Thomas Foyer and accompanied by live piano music, The Savoy’s afternoon tea is a London classic with its seasonal cakes and pastries created by executive pastry chef Daniel Pearse.
+They recently launched a new summer afternoon tea in partnership with JING Tea, with whom they have worked closely with to ensure an optimal tea drinking experience.
+Light, floral pastries herald the finest ingredients of the season, from the British strawberry to the mirabelle, creating delicacies like The Savoy Seasonal Summer Fruit Tartlet, Mango and Passionfruit Jelly and Banana Cremeux.

 Served since 1910, in Victoria is particularly special.
 As the only hotel to hold a Royal Warrant from HM The Queen for hospitality services, you can be absolutely certain that everything upon your visit will be impeccable.
 The afternoon tea is classic in style, reflecting The Goring’s dedication to tradition as the only luxury hotel in London still owned and run by the family that built it.
 Why mess with perfection?
 Expect dainty and delicate finger sandwiches, homemade scones and pastries, and unparalleled service.
 Enjoy your tea in the garden during the summer months for a quintessentially English experience.
 From £49 per person, every day.